comprobo25/comprobo25.github.io/assignments/final_project.md

 * Provide some motivation for your project.
 Why does your team want to pursue this?
 What possible applications does the project have?
 Given our discussions in class, are there possible implications for society?
 (Note: We're not expecting a lengthy analysis, but some ideas and consideration.)
 * How are you planning to engage with the Ethics and Responsible Use Statement part of the project?
 * What topics will you explore and what will you generate?
 What frameworks / algorithms are you planning to explore (do your best to answer this even if things are still fuzzy)?
 What is your MVP?
 What are your stretch goals?
-* Outline a rough timeline for the major milestones of your project.
-This will mainly be useful to refer back to as we move through the project.
+* Outline, in detail, what you intend to have accomplished by each of the milestones.
-* What do you view as the biggest risks to you being successful on this project?
+* Conduct a [pre-mortem](performing_a_project_premortem.pdf) on your project.
+Write at least 5 risks to the success of your project (where success could be in relation to your learning or the final project output)
-* [This section will be completed in class on 11/9] Given each of your YOGAs, in what ways is this project well-aligned with these goals, and in what ways is it misaligned?
+* [This section will be completed in class on 11/10] Given each of your YOGAs, in what ways is this project well-aligned with these goals, and in what ways is it misaligned?
 If there are ways in which it is not well-aligned, please provide a potential strategy for bringing the project and your learning goals into better alignment.
 There should be an individual section for each person on the team addressing the fit between the YOGA and the project topic.

-## Teaser Slide / Demo [TODO: we will update with more logistics]
+## Teaser Slide / Demo (Due Wednesday 12/3)

-On Wednesday, December 14th from 4-6pm, we will have our final event.
+On Wednesday, December 13th from 1-3pm, we will have our final event.
 You should create a teaser slide that functions as an advertisement of the main points of your project (your goal should be to make it legible to folks who know a bit about robotics but are not from this class).
 In addition, you may consider having a demo (either live or recorded).
 You should be prepared to hang out by your teaser slide (either displayed on a laptop or printed as a poster) and talk about your work with other students and Olin community members.
 In order to ensure that you can see other groups' posters, only half of your team needs to be by the poster at any point time (allowing the other member(s) to go view other teams posters / demos).
 You will receive full credit for this activity if you create a comprehensive teaser slide and participate in the final event.

 ## Code (functionality, design, documentation)